Frusso18/entra-docs/docs/identity/devices/howto-device-identity-virtual-desktop-infrastructure.md

 <sup>7</sup> **Non-Persistence support for Windows down-level** requires other consideration as documented in the guidance section.

 <sup>8</sup> **Microsoft Entra join support** is only available with Azure Virtual Desktop and Windows 365.

+<sup>9</sup> **Microsoft Entra Registered** We do not support Microsoft Entra Register devicces.
+Or if it is not applicable we should explain exactly why.
+This is generating a lot of confusion trought a lot of SE even the most senior ones and even SEE.
+We not more clarity on why Not applicable actually means

 ## Microsoft's guidance